nwfxyz/4D_analytics/README.md

 ## Conclusion

-We never doubt the fun that 4D can bring to us but remember to gamble wisely and the house (Singapore Pools) always wins !
+We never doubt the fun that 4D can bring to us but remember to gamble wisely and the house (Singapore Pools) always wins!